OCA/sale-workflow/sale_check_preparation_time/readme/CONFIGURE.rst

 To configure this module, you need to:

-* Go to *Settings > Users & Companies > Companies*.
+* Go to *Sales > Configuration > Settings*.
-* Click on your company.
-* In the General Information of your company, tick the 'Check preparation time' option and fill in the fields 'Order limit hour' and 'Timezone'.
+* In the Shipping Information, the 'Delivery date' option must be ticked in order to tick the 'Check preparation time' option and fill in the fields 'Order limit hour' and 'Timezone'.